 One of the most important SOAP features is built-in error handling.
 If there’s a problem with your request, the response contains error information that you can use to fix the problem.
 Given that you might not own the Web service, this particular feature is extremely important; otherwise you would be left guessing as to why things didn’t work.
 The error reporting even provides standardized codes so that it’s possible to automate some error handling tasks in your code.

 An interesting SOAP feature is that you don’t necessarily have to use it with the HyperText Transfer Protocol (HTTP) transport.
 There’s an actual specification for using SOAP over Simple Mail Transfer Protocol (SMTP) and there isn’t any reason you can’t use it over other transports.
-In fact, developers in some languages, such as Python, are doing just that.
+In fact, developers in some languages, such as Python and PHP, are doing just that.

 A Quick Overview of REST